 Nant Health, LLC was formed on July 7, 2010, as a Delaware limited liability company.
 On June 1, 2016, Nant Health, LLC converted into a Delaware corporation (the "LLC Conversion") and changed its name to NantHealth, Inc. ("NantHealth").
 NantHealth, together with its subsidiaries (the "Company"), is a healthcare IT company converging science and technology.
-The Company works to transform clinical delivery with actionable clinical intelligence at the moment of decision, enabling clinical discovery through real-time machine learning systems.
-The Company markets certain of its solutions as a comprehensive integrated solution that includes its clinical decision support, payer engagement solutions, molecular sequencing and analysis services, data analysis and network monitoring and management.
-The Company also markets its clinical decision support, payer engagement solutions, molecular sequencing and analysis services, data analysis and network monitoring and management on a stand-alone basis.
+The Company provides enterprise solutions that help businesses transform complex data into actionable insights.
+By offering efficient ways to move, interpret and visualize complex and highly sensitive information, NantHealth enables customers in healthcare, life sciences, logistics, telecommunications and other industries to automate, understand and act on data while keeping it secure and scalable.
+The Company markets certain of its solutions as a comprehensive integrated solution that includes its clinical decision support, payer engagement solutions, data analysis and network monitoring and management.
+The Company also markets its clinical decision support, payer engagement solutions, data analysis and network monitoring and management on a stand-alone basis.
 NantHealth is a majority-owned subsidiary of NantWorks, LLC ("NantWorks"), which is a subsidiary of California Capital Equity, LLC ("Cal Cap").
 The three companies were founded by and are led by Dr. Patrick Soon-Shiong.

 On February 3, 2020, the Company sold certain of its assets related to its Connected Care Business (see Note 4).

-The divestiture enables the Company to focus on its core competencies of clinical decision support, payer engagement, molecular analysis, and data analytics.
+The divestiture enables the Company to focus on its core competencies of clinical decision support, payer engagement and data analytics.

 On July 22, 2020, the Company acquired The OpenNMS Group, Inc. ("OpenNMS") pursuant to an assignment agreement with Cambridge Equities, L.P. ("Cambridge"), a related party (see Note 19).

-The Company intends to integrate OpenNMS with NantHealth's software portfolio and service offerings, as well as expand the Company's capabilities in cloud, SaaS, and Al technologies, providing customers with services to maintain reliable network connections for critical data flows that enable patient data collaboration and decision making at the point of care.
+The Company intends to integrate OpenNMS with NantHealth's software portfolio and service offerings, as well as expand the Company's capabilities in cloud, SaaS, and AI technologies, providing customers with services to maintain reliable network connections for critical data flows that enable patient data collaboration and decision making at the point of care.
 At the same time, this transaction will allow the Company to expand penetration of OpenNMS services in the healthcare industry.

-As of March 31, 2021, the Company conducted the majority of its operations in the United States, Canada, and the United Kingdom.
+As of June 30, 2021, the Company conducted the majority of its operations in the United States, Canada, and the United Kingdom.